asdf8601/druidq/README.md

        [-n] [-v] [-q] [--pdb] query

 Arguments:
-  query                 Druid query or filename
+  query                 SQL query string (use -f to read from file)

 Options:
   -h, --help            Show help message
-  -f, --file            Read query from file (explicit file mode) --eval EVAL           Evaluate 'df' using inline code --eval-file FILE      Evaluate 'df' using code from file -n, --no-cache        Do not use cache
+  -f, --file            Read query from file (required for file input) --eval EVAL           Evaluate 'df' using inline code --eval-file FILE      Evaluate 'df' using code from file -n, --no-cache        Do not use cache